 Yaakov Gathers his Sons Around his Death Bed…

 …to share his opinion of them, to rebuke them for their past vile behavior, and to alert them to what may befall their descendants in the future.
 “His words are more prophecy and moral criticism than blessing” (Dennis Prager).
 According to Abravanel (cited by Rav B.S.
 Jacobson), the purpose of Yaakov’s comments on the nature and character of each of his sons is to explain why Yehuda, and not any other of them, is destined to be the leader of the Israelite nation.
 Then he blesses each of them as a dying father “each with the blessing suitable to him with varying words of blessing that the Bible does not deem necessary to report.”
 (Rabbi Benno Jacob)

 He begins with Leah’s six sons, then the four sons of the two handmaidens and ends with Rachel’s two sons.
 Yehuda and Yosef are the prime figures; ten of the twenty-three verses are devoted to them.

 God and religion are avoided, except for the one verse “I wait for thy salvation O Lord” which he says after talking about Dan.
 Others suggest that these words were really a prayer to God to give him the strength to continue this intense, exhausting communication to his children:

 Reuven, who should have been the leader by being the firstborn, is unsuitable to lead because of his reckless behavior (“unstable as water”)

-Cursed are the fierce rage and cruel fury of Shimon and Levi who, with their instruments of crime, killed men in anger (when they tricked and then murdered the residents of Chamor and his son Shechem’s city to avenge the rape of their sister Dina)
+Cursed the fierce rage and cruel fury (but not them) of Shimon and Levi who, with their instruments of crime, killed men in anger (when they tricked and then murdered the residents of Chamor and his son Shechem’s city to avenge the rape of their sister Dina)